 So I shop for products that fulfill those roles so I have a variety to choose from when designing a centerpiece for the dining table.

 - Greens that can trail over a container, fill in between blooms and add height.
 Be selective with greens.
 There are so many faux greens out there that look plastic or pull too much blue.
 Greens are not blue, so stay away from those.

 - I gravitate to greens that are more muted, neutral and have a flat or dull finish to them.

-- Airy, filler items like acorn bunches or berry sprigs.
+- Organic airy, filler items like acorn bunches or berry sprigs.

 - Seasonal accessories like pumpkins, gourds, pinecones, ornaments, etc.